lightserver/cryptotpyrc/README.md

 ..
 val verified:Future[Boolean] = rsa.verify(publKey, singature, "mymessage")
 ```
-## Design
+## Features
-1. Use Strings in API -  make it easy
+1. Uses Strings in API -  makes it easy - not fast
-2. Use JVM Native and Browser native libraries (does not work on NodeJS)
+2. Uses JVM (java.security) and browser (SubtleCrypto) native libraries (may not work on NodeJS)
-3. Use Future(s) in API ( because of JavaScript)
+3. Uses Future(s) in API (because of JavaScript) - crazy
+4. Same keys and signatures will work on both JVM and  V8  ( You can sign on JVM and verify in browser or vice versa).
+5. It supports only RSA as for now

+## Testing
+1. ```sbt test``` runs only JVM part of tests
+2. to test in browser run ```sbt appJS/test:fastOptJS``` and then open provided test.html.
+(There are still issues with scalatest async tests, though.)